 Chapter 2 – There She Goes

 It’s 1988.
-The 27th of March 1988 to be precise.
-Aswad’s ‘Don’t Turn Around’ retains top spot on the UK Singles Chart, holding off Bros’s ‘Drop The Boy’.
-The day before, a teenage Alan Shearer makes his debut for Southampton in Division 1 of the English top flight in a valiant 1–0 win over Chelsea at Stamford Bridge.
+The 29th of March 1988 to be precise.
+Aswad’s ‘Don’t Turn Around’ is number 1 on the UK Singles Chart, having jostled for position with Bros’s ‘Drop The Boy’.
+A few days before, a teenage Alan Shearer makes his debut for Southampton in Division 1 of the English top flight in a valiant 1–0 win over Chelsea at Stamford Bridge.
 But far away from pop frolics and terrace chants a young woman is making her way from her home in Munich in the South of Germany to the North-West of the country on an InterRail ticket, having been dropped off at the train station by her mum, dad and sister who all hugged her goodbye.
 This isn’t any ordinary journey.
 It’s only the start, the entrance point to an intrepid adventure, but it turns out to be quite literally the fabled ‘trip of a lifetime’ – for as a result of the tragic circumstances at its abrupt and unintended conclusion it will be the only such journey she will undertake.

 It had been an exceptionally snowy month in Munich and Inga-Maria embraced the open-ended possibilities of her trek with all the freewheeling zest of someone venturing abroad alone for the first time.
 By all accounts a confident and self-sufficient young woman, armed with the nerveless urgency of youth, untainted by the weary waves of later life, perched on a precocious precipice, caught on the cusp of her fast-disappearing adolescence and the adulthood which stretches out before her.
 She has quite literally everything to live for.
 What better way to live than to learn?
 And what better way to learn than to travel?
 The saying goes that travel broadens the mind and hers will be a broader mind than many, taking into account the litany of lands she will touch with her hands, the roads she will feel with her feet, the tracks she will weave and wind her way along as the first, German-based leg of her adventure gives way to a short stopover in the Netherlands, where towards the end of the month of March she is herself on the march – setting sail on turquoise waves from the Hook of Holland, before docking in Harwich (a journey of approximately eight hours) then moving swiftly on to the capital, a girl with a taste for the world, a young woman with a yearning for some London living.